whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-06-Birchbox-Man-Sample-Choice-July-2015.md

 <br>

-*Power Play Items are available to be reserved starting Monday, June 8.
+Note: Power Play Items are available to be reserved starting Monday, June 8.

 <p>Not a subscriber?
 You can subscribe <a href="https://www.birchbox.com/invite/whatsupmailbox">here</a> to receive the July box.</p>